davidtenorio1/database-exercises/README.md

-// This repository contains database exercises we are using as practice
+This is my introduction into SQL.
+This repo contains database exercises to practice the fundamentals of SQL.